St. Luke United Methodist Church

 Learn more about baptism.
 (From the official United Methodist Church website: www.umc.org.)

-The Lord's Supper is also known as Holy Communion and the Eucharist:
+s also known as the Lord's Supper and the Eucharist:

 • By sharing this meal, we give thanks for Christ's sacrifice and are nourished and empowered to go into the world in mission and ministry.

-• We practice "open communion," welcoming all who love Christ, repent of their sin, and seek to live in peace with one another.
+• We practice "open communion," welcoming all who love God, repent of their sin, and seek to live in peace with one another.

 At St. Luke, we celebrate Communion on the first Sunday of each month at every worship service.